Insurance & CommunicationClaim trackerIntermediateActive insurance handling

 Treatment Log

-Supports the motorcycle insurance claim workflow by keeping entries structured and easy to review.
+Supports the motorcycle insurance claim workflow by keeping entries structured and easier to review.

 Hospital Visits

-Supports the motorcycle insurance claim workflow by keeping entries structured and easy to review.
+Supports the motorcycle insurance claim workflow by keeping entries structured and easier to review.

 Symptom Tracker

-Supports the motorcycle insurance claim workflow by keeping entries structured and easy to review.
+Supports the motorcycle insurance claim workflow by keeping entries structured and easier to review.

 Medical Expenses